joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/lifecycle-and-controls/README.md

 - **viewWillDisappear()**

 Called just before the view controller’s content view is removed from the app’s view hierarchy.
 Use this method to perform cleanup tasks like committing changes or resigning the first responder status.
 Despite the name, the system does not call this method just because the content view will be hidden or obscured.
-This method is only called when the content view is about to be removed from the app’s view hierarchy. viewDidDisappear()—Called just after the view controller’s content view has been removed from the app’s view hierarchy.
+This method is only called when the content view is about to be removed from the app’s view hierarchy.

+**viewDidDisappear()**

+Called just after the view controller’s content view has been removed from the app’s view hierarchy.
 Use this method to perform additional teardown activities.
 Despite the name, the system does not call this method just because the content view has become hidden or obscured.
 This method is only called when the content view has been removed from the app’s view hierarchy.

 ### 2. Overriding Lifecycle Methods

-The section above explains why these methods exist and what they are responsbile for.
+The section above explains why these methods exist and what they are responsible for.
 But how can we step in and run our own code here?
 When are these lifecycle methods called?
 In order to understand how to implement code in these methods, let's create a project that overrides all these methods to gain an understanding of when they are called.

 Create a new Project named "LifecycleMethodsAndControls"